sanheensethi/notes/Sorting/Readme.md

 - It is better than Selection Sort and Bubble Sort algorithms.
 - Its space complexity is less.
 Like bubble Sort, insertion sort also requires a single additional memory space.
 - It is a stable sorting technique, as it does not change the relative order of elements which are equal.
+- K pass is not useful there, because in 1st pass, we didnt get the biggest element
+- in 2nd pass we didn't get the second biggest element
+- there are intermediate elements.